lsteinmann/idaifieldR/README.md

 ## Installation

-You can install the current version of idaifieldR from github using devtools:
+You can install the current version of idaifieldR from github using `devtools` or `remotes`:

 ``` r
 devtools::install_github("lsteinmann/idaifieldR", build_vignettes = TRUE)